derekdylu/derekdylu.github.io/README.md

 ## License
-The source code is released under the [MIT](https://github.com/icheft/ntu-homepage/blob/master/LICENSE) license, but any acknowledgement is appreciated 😄
+The source code is released under the [MIT](https://github.com/icheft/ntu-homepage/blob/master/LICENSE) license, but any acknowledgement is appreciated.